Biology - 9th grade

 ASTRONOMY (12th Grade)

 "The intellect is our gift--a rational belief in the existence of a Creator and of an ordered universe. he created and governs, played a crucial role in the rise of science, in Western Culture, and in all of its great creative advances."
 Fr.
-Stanley Jaki,PhD Physics, Phd Theology, Benedictine Monk.
+Stanley Jaki,PhD Physics, Phd Theology, Benedictine Monk, and Guest Lecturer at The Montfort Academy.

-Since the beginning of time, man has looked to the heavens to question his existence and creation.
+Since the beginning of time, man has looked to the heavens.
+The words with which he uses to describe the universe—vast, beautiful, mysterious—are the same words he uses to describe God.
+For through the observation of the heavens and of creation, we grow closer to the Creator.
 Astronomy is therefore the oldest of the sciences and is an integral part of a classical curriculum.
-It brings together Philosophy, Religion, Literature, Mythology, Chemistry, Physics, and so much more.
-In this course we will examine the basics of Astronomy through the eyes of Physics, by examining the history of exploring the universe, electromagnetic radiation, the classification structure, and evolution of stars, and the role of multi‐wavelength astrophysics in solving the mysteries of God’s universe.
+It brings together Philosophy, Religion, Literature, History, Mythology, Logic, Chemistry, Physics, and so much more.
+In the Astronomy class, we will examine the basics of Astronomy through the eyes of Physics, by examining the history of exploring the universe, electromagnetic radiation, the classification structure, and evolution of stars, and the role of multi‐wavelength astrophysics in solving the mysteries of God’s universe.
 Special focus will be given on the tools used in studying astronomy, most importantly the telescope, which will be used as part of the lab requirements for the course.
 Students will be required to use a telescope for some night time viewings, in which we will try to recreate the experiments of Galileo.
 Students will have use of the newly acquired, professional grade Celestron CPC 1100 11ʺ/279mm Catadioptric Telescope for period night viewings as well as daytime viewings of the sun.
 Our Astronomy laboratory is connected to the World Wide Telescope which brings the entire known library of astronomical photographs into our planetarium.
+Additionally, students in Astronomy build their own Galilean refractor telescopes.

 AP Biology/Chemistry/Physics (12th grade)